Justice Kennedy May Soon Find Himself Disappointed And His Legacy Undermined

 On all of these questions and more, expect the Supreme Court to be far more conservative in the future.
 Justice Kennedy, even when he cast conservative votes this term, clearly had a restraining hand in the crafting of some of the court's decisions.

 And on some other controversial subjects in the past, he has as well.
-For instance, when the court ruled for the first time that there is an individual right to own a gun, the opinion, written by gun enthusiast Antonin Scalia, included a section that was clearly the price of Kennedy's vote, a section noting that reasonable regulations in the name of public safety are permissible.
+For instance, when the court ruled for the first time that there is an individual right to own a gun, the opinion, written by gun enthusiast Antonin Scalia, included a section that was clearly the price of Justice Kennedy's vote, noting that reasonable regulations in the name of public safety are permissible.

 Since then, the court has for the most part stayed away from gun regulation cases, to the consternation of gun-rights advocates.
-But that will not continue forever, and the restraining hand of Anthony Kennedy will no longer be on the court.
+But that will not continue forever, and the restraining hand of Justice Kennedy will no longer be on the court.

 That will leave Chief Justice John Roberts with the next move.
 Though a consistent conservative, he occasionally has voted with the court's liberals, as he did this year in declaring that police must obtain a warrant to obtain cellphone location information from service providers.

-Few doubt that any new Supreme Court justice appointed by President Trump will move the court decidedly to the right, but as Professor Rick Hasen, of the University of California Irvine, put it this week, "The question is how John Roberts wants to move."
+Few doubt that any new Supreme Court justice appointed by Trump will move the court decidedly to the right, but as professor Rick Hasen, of the University of California, Irvine, put it this week, "The question is how John Roberts wants to move."

-Court observers have "spent the last 11 years asking what Kennedy had for breakfast," he said.
-Now it's "'What did John Roberts have for breakfast?' and it's a slightly different menu."
+Court observers have "spent the last 11 years asking what Anthony Kennedy had for breakfast," he said.
+Now it's " 'What did John Roberts have for breakfast?' and it's a slightly different menu."